DumbDane/electroencephalogaming/Electroencephalogaming/templates/Weeklynotes.md

 ### Tuesday notes
 What did we do today?

 How long did we spend on lunch?

 How much time did we spend actively working?

+What are we doing next time?

 ### Thursday Notes
 What did we do today?

 How long did we spend on lunch?

 How much time did we spend actively working?

+What are we doing next time?